 In X DAYS, I am giving up my bed for a night so that young people facing homelessness can sleep safely at Covenant House.

 I’m trying to raise $X AMOUNT REMAINING before my Sleep Out.
-These funds go directly to Covenant House, whose doors remained open 24/7 throughout the pandemic to provide shelter and loving care to youth facing homelessness.
-Now, front-line staff are working to help young people regain employment, access healthcare, and rebuild their lives.
+These funds go directly to Covenant House, whose doors are open 24/7 to provide shelter and loving care to youth facing homelessness.
+Today and everyday, front-line staff are working to help young people regain employment, access healthcare, and rebuild their lives.